 The Bodhisatta told the king he needed to take the king’s golden slippers (so as to not stand on the goblin’s ground), umbrella (so he did not need to step into the tree’s shadow), sword (to make the goblin fearful), and golden bowl (to show the goblin respect rather than putting the rice in his own earthen bowl).
 The king gave them to him.
 At the tree, the Bodhisatta used the sword to push the bowl of rice into the tree’s shadow, without stepping into it himself.
 The goblin urged the Bodhisatta to come under the tree, but he told the goblin he would be a fool to eat him because if he didn’t return home alive, nobody would ever come again and he would stop getting a delicious daily meal.
 The goblin realized the Bodhisatta was correct and told him he could go back home to his mother.

 Then the Bodhisatta, having saved the king’s life by ending the agreement, rebuked the goblin’s evil behavior and convinced him to give up murder and live a righteous life.
 At the Bodhisatta’s invitation, and with the king’s support, the goblin came to live in a home by the city gate where he would get the best food possible.
-The king sang the Bodhisatta’s praises and made him his commander-in-chief, and he also followed his teachings and became a virtuous and generous leader.
+The king sang the Bodhisatta’s praises and made him his commander-in-chief.
+He also followed his teachings and became a virtuous and generous leader.

 In the Lifetime of the Buddha

-When some other disciples learned what he was doing they told him giving offerings to lay people was an offense and they reported him to the Buddha, who summoned him back to the monastery.
+When some other disciples learned what he was doing, they told him giving offerings to lay people was an offense and they reported him to the Buddha, who summoned him back to the monastery.
 The disciple admitted sharing the alms he collected with his parents.
 But, to the surprise of the disciples, the Buddha praised the son instead of rebuking him.
-He then told this story to explain this was a good thing to do, and in the past he himself had supported his mother in a similar way.
+He then told this story to explain this was a good thing to do, and that in the past he himself had worked hard to support his mother.